Long-legged buzzard: Subspecies

+The taxonomic position of cirtensis remains unsettled; some genetic data suggest that it is more closely related to Buteo buteo than it is to Buteo rufinus rufinus, and should be reclassified as Buteo buteo cirtensis.
+This reclassification has been accepted by the Ornithological Society of the Middle East, and the Collins Bird Guide, but not by the IOC World Bird List or the Avilist.

 Migration

 A long-legged buzzard perched on a utility pole.

 While the North African race is largely sedentary some short-range dispersal, wandering occasionally to Iberia, while one moved to Senegal in October, rarely southward movements occur, such as to Burkina Faso and Lagos.
 The nominate race more or less residential in the southern part of the breeding range but almost wholly migratory in north and east of range.
 Autumn migration commences any time from late August to throughout September.
 Data from intermediate areas such as Lebanon indicates that autumn passage can extend occasionally into November.
 Unlike common buzzards, long-legged buzzards tend to migrate singly or in small flocks.
 Quite small numbers tend to be recorded at main migratory hawk-watches.
 For example, 1,816 at Suez from September to early November in 1981.
 In the south Red Sea coast at Bab-el-Mandeb the total number of long-legged buzzards is up to around 130 each autumn.
 The species normally reaches the Indian subcontinent by about September or October and leaves by about March.
 Corresponding arrival and departure dates as in the Indian subcontinent were documented for wintering long-legged buzzards in Korea.
 A majority of the species winter in the eastern Mediterranean, i.e. Greece, Asia Minor through Middle East and Arabia to southern Tibet and northern India, as well as elsewhere in Asia.
 Central Asian areas may show a mixture of migratory populations, staging grounds and some wintering buzzards.
 Moderate numbers of long-legged buzzards tend to be documented in Africa, mostly in the Nile Valley in Sudan and the species seldom ranges south of the Sahara but migrants have been documented in both west Africa and east Africa as vagrants.
 Spring returns flights occur from late February on for about a month and a half, peaking in the 2nd half of March with even fewer typically seen at major migratory sites than in the fall.
 For example, only about 105 are recorded throughout an average spring in Eilat.
 Breeding usually already commenced by March-mid April to May, even for birds breeding in the northerly part of the range.